Simulated Operational Testing of the Prototype Implementation of the SOFIE Model: The 2025 Space Weather Prediction Testbed Exercise: The 4 November 2001 Event

 \subsection{Steady-State Solar Wind Simulation}

 With the feedback from the first event simulation (see the end of Section \ref{sec3.4:sep2017}), we coarsened the grid in SC by a factor of two (referred to as Setup 2 hereafter) when we prepared the background solar wind.
 Since GONG magnetograms are only accessible after September 2006, we used a zero-point corrected, Carrington rotation (CR) synoptic map based on the SOHO/Michelson Doppler Imager \cite<MDI,>[]{scherrer1995solar} observations.
-Figure \ref{fig:steady200111}(a) shows the input MDI magnetogram, integrated over CR 1982 from 17 October to 13 November 2001.
+Figure \ref{fig:steady200111}(a) shows the input MDI \textBoldmod{magnetogram}{synoptic map}, integrated over CR 1982 from 17 October to 13 November 2001.
 It has a resolution of 0.1$^\circ$ in longitude and 0.125$^\circ$ in latitude, corresponding to a $3600 \times 1440$ grid covering the entire solar surface.
 We remap it to a $360 \times 180$ grid with 1$^\circ$ resolution in both longitude and latitude and amplify $B_r$ in the weak-field regions using Equation (1) of \citeA{liu2025physics}.
 The global magnetic field strength during this period is notably stronger than that in September 2017 (see Figure \ref{fig:steady201709}(a)), consistent with the fact that this SEP event occurs near the solar cycle 23 maximum.
-We prepared the steady-state solar wind plasma over this CR using a Poynting flux parameter of 0.2 $\mathrm{MW\; m^{-2}\; T^{-1}}$ in AWSoM-R.
+We prepared the steady-state solar wind plasma over this CR using a Poynting flux parameter of 0.2 $\mathrm{MW\; m^{-2}\; T^{-1}}$ in AWSoM-R\textBoldadd{, which required approximately 1–1.5 hours of simulation time on 1,000 CPU cores even for this coarser grid setup}.

 In Figure \ref{fig:steady200111}(b)(c), we show the grid resolution in the SC and IH domains, respectively.
-Compared with the mesh setup in the previous event (Figure \ref{fig:steady201709}(b)(c)), the overall angular resolution in SC is coarsened by a factor of 2, and the mesh size for the heliospheric structures in IH remains the same.
+Compared with the mesh setup in the previous event (Figure \ref{fig:steady201709}(b)(c)), the overall angular resolution in \textBoldadd{the} SC is coarsened by a factor of 2, and the mesh size for the heliospheric structures in \textBoldadd{the} IH remains the same.
 In Figure \ref{fig:steady200111}(d), we plot the simulated steady-state solar wind speed in the ecliptic plane in the IH domain using the same style as in Figure \ref{fig:steady201709}(d).
 The results again demonstrate the resolved heliospheric structure and the expected alignment between the magnetic field and the solar wind flow, and show the global ambient solar wind background into which the CME and SEPs are subsequently simulated to propagate.